JasonAgyemang/JasonAgyemang/README.md

 ## Main Page

 ### Summary
 Proven Data Analyst with a track record of delivering insightful analysis and presentations at Posterity Health adept in Microsoft Excel, SQL, Python, Tableau Power BI.
-Skilled in blending technical prowess with exceptional interpersonal skills to drive positive outcomes.
+Skilled in blending technical prowess with exceptional interpersonal skills to drive positive outcomes.Enthusiastic about collaborating closely with business teams, I aim to help them understand insights, solve problems, and enhance their value through a blend of technical expertise and communication skills.

 ### Educational Background